 IRB costs, whether internal or independent, must be paid by commercial sponsors.

-In addition, study agreements may not include a financial bonus or financial penalty specifically targeted at participant recruitment efforts.
+In addition, contracts or funding agreements may not include a financial bonus or financial penalty specifically targeted at participant recruitment efforts.

 SPONSOR MONITORING, REPORTING OF FINDINGS AND RESULTS, AND ACCESS TO STUDY DATA

 Research sponsored by commercial or non-commercial sponsors must be governed by a protocol for all participating sites.
-The protocol and/or contract shall explain the monitoring role to be taken by the sponsor, if any.
+The protocol and/or contract or funding agreement shall explain the monitoring role to be taken by the sponsor, if any.

-If the sponsor has a regulatory obligation to monitor the conduct of the study, the contract or funding agreement should include language that obligates the sponsor to promptly notify the PI at UAB of the following:
+If the sponsor has a regulatory obligation to monitor the conduct of the study, the contract or funding agreement should include language that obligates the sponsor to promptly notify (generally not to exceed 30 days for studies that are greater than minimal risk) the PI at UAB of the following:

 The IRB will develop a plan for disseminating such information to participants.

 Sponsors may require confidentiality of sponsor-provided information and may request that the data generated by the study be treated as confidential information except for academic publication.
-The existence of the study agreement may not be confidential.
+The existence of the contract or funding agreement may not be confidential.

-Multi-site studies should coordinate first publication of the entire study among the sponsor and sites within 18 months of the sponsor’s lock of the study’s database.
+Multi-site studies should coordinate first publication of the entire study among the sponsor and sites within 18 months after completion or termination of the study or after completion or termination of the study at all sites.
 Thereafter, each individual site should have the right to independently publish its own study data.
 Submission of multi-site and individual site proposed publications to the sponsor and/or a study publication committee for prior review and comment is appropriate.
-If such review (usually 30- 60 days) determines that patent filing is needed to protect intellectual property, submission of the proposed publication to a journal may be delayed for a total review and patent filing period not to exceed 120 days from the date of submission to the sponsor for review.
+If such review (usually 30-60 days) determines that patent filing is needed to protect intellectual property, submission of the proposed publication to a journal may be delayed for a total review and patent filing period not to exceed 120 days from the date of submission to the sponsor for review.

 INTELLECTUAL PROPERTY (IP)

-Sponsors may require assignment of IP directly resulting from performance of a research study where such IP was anticipated by the sponsor’s protocol or dependent on investigator access to the sponsor’s confidential information, trade secrets, or patent claims.
-Patentable inventions, arising from the study but not in the forgoing categories, shall have their ownership determined by application of U.S. Patent Law regarding inventorship.
+Sponsors may require assignment of IP directly resulting from performance of a research study where such IP was anticipated by the sponsor’s protocol or dependent on investigator access to the sponsor’s confidential information or trade secrets.
+Patentable inventions, arising from the study but not in the foregoing categories, shall have their ownership determined by application of U.S. patent law regarding inventorship.
 In such cases UAB shall provide the sponsor with an option to negotiate a license to UAB’s interests in sole or joint inventions.
 (See also: SUP424 UAB PATENT POLICY (Board of Trustees Rule 509).)

 As a general policy, contracts between UAB and commercial sponsors for human subjects’ research will not specify language or terms that must be included in an informed consent document for a specific project.

-Contracts that propose to include specific language or terms that would vary from this policy and/or may affect statements contained in a protocol specific informed consent document must be agreed to by the designated IRB.
-The OSP will notify the designated IRB of such terms, and the designated IRB and OSP will work together to ensure that the contract and informed consent document contain appropriate and consistent language.
+Contracts or funding agreements that propose to include specific language or terms that would vary from this policy and/or may affect statements contained in a protocol-specific informed consent document must be agreed to by the designated IRB.
+The OIRB will notify the OSP of such language, and UAB IRB and OSP will work together to ensure that the contract and informed consent document contain appropriate and consistent language.

 The OIRB will ensure the informed consent document is consistent with the terms of the executed contract.